Ohio Turnpike: History

 In 1947 a bill was introduced in the Ohio General Assembly authorizing a privately financed roadway.
 Originally consisting of a system of five highways, the turnpike was reduced to one when the other four were made redundant by the Federal Aid Highway Act of 1956.
 Construction for the road cost $326 million and was recorded as the biggest project in state history, with 10,000 employees, more than 2,300 bulldozers, graders, loaders and other machines over a 38-month period.

 On December 1, 1954, the first 22 mi stretch (the portion lying east of SR 18) opened near the present-day exit 218 for I-76 and I-80.
 Several motorists attended a dedication ceremony, with over 1,000 people joining a caravan, following a snow plow and a patrol cruiser, to become the first to drive the turnpike.
 The remaining section from exit 218 west to Indiana opened on October 1, 1955.
 A connecting ramp near the Indiana state line closed on August 16, 1956, the day before the Indiana Toll Road was opened; this ramp had been used to allow traffic access to US 20 to cross into Indiana.
+As originally built, the turnpike offered 18 access points.

+The Ohio Turnpike originally had a 65 mph limit for cars and 55 mph limit for trucks.
+The automobile speed limit was increased on September 30, 1963, in concert with other Ohio rural Interstates to 70 mph.

+Exit 10 was rebuilt to provide access to Interstate 71 when that road was built across the turnpike, while still retaining access to its original US 42 access point.
+This came with a relocated toll plaza and trumpet interchange.
+The existing overpass was not demolished, though the original trumpet ramps were abandoned.
+The work was completed in November 1966.

+Exit 15 was rebuilt as part of construction of the ODOT maintained portion of interstate 80.
+Previously serving the surface alignment of Ohio Route 18, upon the opening of the new ramps, it would instead serve the road.
+Work on the new interchange was completed in 1972.

+In 1974, construction was completed on exit 8A, a new interchange with Interstate 90.

+In 1974, construction began on exit 16A, a new interchange to serve Interstate 680.
+It was completed in 1975.

-The turnpike was named after the first chairman of the commission, James W. Shocknessy, in 1976.
+The turnpike was renamed in honor of original chairman James W. Shocknessy in 1976.

-Originally, the turnpike offered 18 access points.
-Additional access points have since been provided, bringing the total number, including the Westgate and Eastgate toll barriers, to 31.
-Not included in this count is the unnumbered interchange at SR 49, which opened on December 29, 1992.
-There are no ramp tolls at this interchange; the Westgate toll barrier was, at the same time, moved from its previous location near the Indiana state line to its current location, which is east of SR 49.

-In 1996, the turnpike began a project to add one lane in each direction from Toledo to Youngstown.
-The project, using financing from increased tolls, was originally projected to be finished in 2005, but was not completed until the end of the 2014 construction season.

-In 1998, the Ohio Turnpike Commission began phasing in distance-based exit numbers; the sequential numbering system was retired in September 2002.
-In 2009, the Ohio Turnpike Commission began accepting E-ZPass for toll payment at all plazas, and added gates to toll lanes to prevent motorists from evading tolls.